BranBayou/test-driven-development/README.md

 <!-- PROJECT DESCRIPTION -->

-# ￼ [OOP school library] <a name="about-project"></a>
+# ￼ [test-driven-development project] <a name="about-project"></a>

-**[OOP school library]** is like librarian of OOP for a University, and it is a tool to record what books are in the library and who borrows them.
-The app that I will create will allow you to:
+**[test-driven-development project]** In this project we implemented a class with some methods, but we have done it by doing test-driven development (TDD).
+The idea is to write tests first and then the code.

 ## ￼ Built With <a name="built-with"></a>